Ultimate Alaska Wildlife Safari

 Explore the popular Kenai Fjords National Park on a small, private yacht for uninterrupted views of calving glaciers and marine wildlife, before heading to isolated Fox Island.
 With no other guests, your group will have exclusive use of the island for a memorable overnight stay.

 Depending on when you travel, your tour ends with a floatplane flight to one of two places.
-June departures travel to the remote Lake Clark National Park for a stay at the Alaskan Bear Camp.
+June departures travel to the remote Lake Clark National Park for a stay at the Alaska Bear Camp.
 Whilst those travelling in July and August visit Katmai National Park, for the once-in-a-lifetime opportunity to view Alaskan brown bears as they gather around Brooks Falls.
 You could be lucky enough to see up to 40 or 50 bears as they fish for salmon along a 1.5 mile stretch of the Brooks River.

 Responsible Travel